 In this province, there are a large number of mountains and forests for those with a thirst for adventure and exploration.

 With an impressive GDP of about R177,075 million and a population of around 3,200,900 people, this is definitely the sixth wealthiest province in SA.

 8. FREE STATE:

-Free state covers an area which stretches in the direction of the Maluti mountains which share borders with the landlocked nation of Lesotho.
+The free state covers an area that stretches in the direction of the Maluti mountains which share borders with the landlocked nation of Lesotho.

 Bloemfontein is the judicial capital of this wealthy South African province and has a great many indigenous histories which can be traced to it.